 The cracks didn’t take long to form.
 For starters, she was a feminist.
-One of *those* feminists.
+Which in itself is not a problem, but she was one of *those* feminists.
 Certain trigger words would set her off.
 Like “friend zone.”
-It never occurred to me that the phrase could be that much of a problem for anyone, but it certainly was for her.
-I asked her why and she lost her shit.
-Just because I asked a question… imagine if I’d unwittingly dropped the phrase into the conversation!
-She was completely disgusted with me: “If you seriously don’t understand what’s wrong with it, then stop talking to me right now because I’m not dealing with any of that misogynistic bullshit.”
+It never occurred to me that the phrase could be a problem for anyone, but it certainly was for her.
+I asked her why and she lost her shit – just by me asking the question.
+She was completely disgusted: “If you seriously don’t understand what’s wrong with it, then stop talking to me right now because I’m not dealing with any of that misogynistic bullshit.”

 What the hell.